fiher/CSharpAdvancedProject/README.md

 <h2>How to run it?<h2>
 </div>
 <div>
-<h4>After download you want to go to **EncryptionAlgorithm->Program.cs** and hit **CTRL + F5** .
-If you want to change the way the algorithm works you need to go to **EncryptionAlgorithm->Encryption.cs**.
-There you will find private variable "sequence" containing numbers from 0 to 5 represented as a long string.
+<h4>After download you want to go to <b>EncryptionAlgorithm->Program.cs</b> and hit <b>CTRL + F5</b> .
+If you want to change the way the algorithm works you need to go to <b>EncryptionAlgorithm->Encryption.cs</b>.
+There you will find private variable <b>sequence</b> containing numbers from 0 to 5 represented as a long string.
 You can change it anyway you want as long as you follow these rules:
 <ul>
 <li>It must contain only numbers from 0 to 5 and nothing else!</li>
 <li>Don't use the number 2 more than twice as it is used to insert things into the text and make it bigger</li>